hivemq/mqtt-cli/docs/_docs/shell/connect.md

 ***

-Connect a client to the default host on default port using authentication
+Connect a client to the default host and port using authentication

 ```
 mqtt> con -u username -pw password